rajchandra3/fight-corona/README.md

 ## How to add a new language

 Follow these steps
-- Open `/src/js/ui/translation/variables.js`, edit each variable with equivalents in your langauge
+- In `/src/js/ui/translation/variables.js`, edit each variable with equivalents in your langauge
 - That's it, make a PR

 # Sources